Schedule Your Appointment Today !

 Is your scalp constantly plagued by redness, scaly patches with a white or yellowish color, and persistent dandruff?
 Have you noticed these issues on your face, eyebrows, eyelids, nose, ears, or other areas that tend to be oily?
 If so, you may be suffering from a common skin condition known as seborrheic dermatitis.

 Seborrheic dermatitis, also known as dandruff, is a type of rash that can go away without treatments.
 However, many people find that professional care is needed to effectively treat the issue.
-In some cases, seborrheic dermatitis may reoccur, prompting further treatment.
+In some cases, this condition may reoccur, prompting further treatment.

 What Causes Seborrheic Dermatitis?

-Possible causes of seborrheic dermatitis include the spread of a particular type of yeast known as malassezia, which can be found in the oil secreted by the skin.
+Possible causes of this condition include the spread of a particular type of yeast known as Malassezia, which can be found in the oil secreted by the skin.
 Another potential cause may be an issue with the immune system that is creating this irregular response.
 Various medications, stress, genetics, and dry weather are all additional potential causes.

 While seborrheic dermatitis can affect people of all different skin colors and ages, this issue most commonly affects infants younger than three months old and adults between the ages of 30 and 60.